allan-tulane/sp25-recitation-04-VinnyCamacho/recitation-04.md

 4. Assume that a word `w` appears `n` times.
 What is the **work** and **span** of `word_count_reduce` for this word, assuming a parallel implementation of the `reduce` function?

 **Enter answer here**
+Assuming that `w` appears `n` times, the work will be O(n) as n elements will be added up, leading to n-1 total number of additions.
+Assuming a parallel implementation, the span will be O(log n) as the sum is computed with a binary reduction tree.
+The height of this tree is log2(n), since in each step the number of elements is reduced by half.

 5. Why are we going through all this trouble?
 Couldn't I just use this function to count words?